Why visitor management is essential during the COVID-19 pandemic

 As part of the government’s plans to kickstart the economy, we’re all aware of Track and Trace.
 This is where contact details are taken from you in either bars or restaurants so you can be informed if you have come into contact with a confirmed case of COVID-19.
 Workplaces should also be thinking about implementing a similar process for visitors and staff.

 With InVentry, you can see who has been on site at any given time.
-In conjunction with our Health Declarations, if a staff member or visitor confirm they are displaying symptoms of COVID-19, you can easily see who was onsite with them that day and therefore contact the relevant people to inform them.
+In conjunction with our Health Declarations, if a staff member or visitor confirms they are displaying symptoms of COVID-19, you can easily see who was onsite with them that day and therefore contact the relevant people to inform them.

 Contactless sign in for staff and visitors

 The UK Government has informed us that we need to keep touching surfaces to a minimum, as the virus can stay on surfaces for a maximum of 48 hours.
 With InVentry, contactless sign in is a big part of what we do.
 Staff members sign into the console via a staff ID badge.
-With visitors, you can send them their own personalised invitation with a QR code to access the building and sign in, keeping contactless sign-in throughout the site.
+With contractors and visitors, you can send them their own personalised invitation with a QR code to access the building and sign in, keeping contactless sign-in throughout the site.

 Our latest new features also help combat the COVID-19 pandemic.
 These include Health Declarations, as previously mentioned, whereby you send a daily email asking staff and visitors to confirm they are not displaying symptoms of COVID-19 before entering to workplace.